chartsql/chartsql-js/README.md

 # Description

-ChartSQL.js is a library to quickly chart SQL (or any table like data) within any web application.
+ChartSQL.js is a browser library to quickly chart SQL (or any table like data) within any web application.

 Full documentation at [docs.chartsql.com](https://docs.chartsql.com)